fioprotocol/fio-devhub/_posts/2021-05-20-partner-upgrade.md

 **keosd renamed to fio-wallet**

-Integrators will now be able to use fio-wallet alongside the EOS keosd on the same system if they choose to.
-The application handle has not changed from keosd, so configuring different port numbers will be sufficient.

 keosd has been renamed to fio-wallet for Release 3.0.0.
 If you are using fio-wallet (keosd) to manage keys, refer to *[Update keosd wallet environment]({{site.baseurl}}/docs/chain/node-build#update-keosd-wallet-environment)* for information on updating your server and scripts to use the new `/fio-wallet` directory and `fio-wallet.sock` naming.

 **Configuration of fio-wallet**